 - Be patient once you have filed your application.
 For a bank, it takes around 15 days to reject or accept an application to the bank.

-- Even though there are no fixed criteria for a foreigner to apply for a credit card at a Malaysian bank, the banks generally approve the applications that they feel are of minimum risk.
+- Even though there are no fixed criteria for a foreigner apply credit card in Malaysia, the banks generally approve the applications that they feel are of minimum risk.
 Thus, if the basic necessities like visa validity and income limit have been taken care of, you can hope for a positive outcome.

 Documentation Requirements to Apply